Orlando Remembered

 6. ON-GOING ACTIVITIES: (˜) Tiffany Rivera reported via email that F RICHES hosted an Oral History Workshop on October 23 and trained over 40 students on the importance of capturing living history.
 F Work is still underway on RICHES 2.0, which includes a series of enhancement to the Mosaic Interface.
 F View the RICHES Program Highlights here. (˜) S. Cannon provided updates on various activities in Pine Castle, e.g. remodeling the Crawford House, 5903 Randolph; on-going efforts toward development of the old Correct Craft site; preserving the Lancaster House, 5901 Randolph. (˜) M. Line noted Orange Preservation Trust continues working toward land-marking historic churches, especially in the Parramore area.

 7. ANNOUNCEMENTS/GOOD OF THE ORDER: & Continued prayers for Texann Buck [weekly chemo]. !
-Link for last month’s speaker, Joy Wallace Dickinson, click on: http://orlandomemory.info/events/joy-wallace-dickinson-a-special-presentation-at-orlando-remembered/. – Check OR social media presence at http://orlandoremembered.org/ and https://www.facebook.com/groups/71485598736/.
+Link for last month’s speaker, Joy Wallace Dickinson, click on: http://orlandomemory.info/events/joy-wallace-dickinson-a-special-presentation-at-orlando-remembered/. – Check OR social media presence at https://orlandoremembered.org/ and https://www.facebook.com/groups/71485598736/.

 2019-09-18-Meeting Minutes